 Due to the expiration of the mandatory valuation methodology and lead county system, county assessors were able to use any valid method (cost, income, comparable sales, published market value guides) to determine the fair market value of aircraft.
+Subsequently, assessors entered into a memorandum of understanding (the Aircraft Assessment Memorandum of Understanding) continuing the lead county system amongst assessors that were responsible for assessing certificated aircraft.

-As related to the value allocation process, the law prior to approval of SB 791, required the BOE to designate a representative period of time to measure aircraft presence in California after consulting with assessors annually.
-Since 1997, the BOE has selected various weeks in the month of January to be the representative period.
+As related to the value allocation process, the law prior to approval of SB 791, required the Board to designate a representative period of time to measure aircraft presence in California after consulting with assessors annually.
+Since 1997, the Board has selected various weeks in the month of January to be the representative period.
 (See Rev. & Tax.
 Code, § 441, subd. (m).)

-Effect, Objective, and Benefits of Emergency Regulation 202
+Effect, Objective, and Benefits of Rule 202, as an Emergency Regulation